-Start up, expand and succeed in Amsterdam New Land
+Start up, expand and succeed in Almere and Lelystad

 Almere boasts 42 kilometres of coastline, a rich natural environment of lakes and waterways and impressive modern architecture.
 Built on land reclaimed from the IJsselmeer lake, it’s located only 20 minutes from Amsterdam’s city centre, yet wide expanses of space.
 Just 30 kilometres further north, Lelystad is another youthful city with water flowing through its heart and positive business opportunities at every turn.

 Almere is a city with ambition.
 Since it was founded in 1976, it has become the most original and exemplary of the Netherlands’ ‘new towns’.
-It has been one of the fastest growing cities in Europe and now has a population of more than 200,000 residents, while remaining energetic, green and sustainable.
-And Almere’s expansion continues apace: 60,000 new homes are planned to be built by 2030, meaning the city's population will grow to 350,000 inhabitants.
+It has been one of the fastest growing cities in Europe and now has a population of roughly 211,000 residents, while remaining energetic, green and sustainable.
+And Almere’s expansion continues apace: 60,000 new homes are planned to be built by 2030.
 There’s plenty of space to accommodate offices, warehouses and business parks, too.
 Simply put, there’s an incredibly strong entrepreneurial spirit in the region, with high numbers of businesses trading regionally, nationally and internationally.

-Photo: New Land is known for its cutting-edge architecture
+Photo: The region is known for its cutting-edge architecture

 USPs for business